This also applies to cable, chain, and webbing.

 The "Safety Factor" is the ratio between the gear's breaking strength and the maximum load applied to the gear (e.g., 5:1).

 vRigger requires the Microsoft Windows operating system.
 If you want to run vRigger on a Macintosh computer, you will need to install the Windows operating system on your Mac.
-This can be done various ways, including using a program named Parallels.
-You can then run any Windows program on your Mac.
+This can be done in various ways, including using the Parallels and (maybe) Wine software.
+These programs allow you to run Windows programs on your Mac.

 The instructions on this page provide general instructions on installing Parallels and vRigger on your Mac.
 For additional assistance, please visit the Parallels support page.

 Other options to run Windows software on a Mac include VMWare Fusion and Boot Camp.
 We have heard that vRigger will run on a Mac using the free PlayOnMac software, but we have been unsuccessful in our attempts to run vRigger version 13.0 on PlayOnMac.
 Please contact us if you are running vRigger using PlayOnMac.

 Parallels allows you to run Windows on your Mac.
 It's a bit complicated to set up, but it is very cool to be able to run Windows software on your Apple computer.

 Purchase Parallels from Parallels.com.
 This is the software that lets your Mac computer run both the Windows and Macintosh operating systems (there are other programs that do this, too).
 If you need help with the Parallels software, please visit their Parallels support page.

 During installation, Parallels will install a free version of Microsoft Windows 11.

 You should confirm that Windows is working on your Mac before you purchase vRigger.
 (We'll certainly refund your money if you are unable to run vRigger on your Mac.)

 If the text that is displayed on the vRigger workspace is too small:

 Parallels should prompt you to restart Windows.
 The fonts should be larger after restarting Windows.